CharlesZhoulll/complex_socket/README.md

 2. Run `sudo ./rawhttpget [website address]` to download web page.
 The filename would be exactly the same as the file name in server.
 Default name “index.html” is used if there is no filename in server.

-* Important Note 1: You must have root permission to run the program!
+* Important Note: You must have root permission to run the program!

 Dependencies (all included in the ./lib folder)
 ----------